-- For adults who want to get a taste of the arts in Kansas City, make sure to visit Crossroads Art District, which features more than 70 art galleries
+- Another free attraction, Crossroads Art District, which features more than 70 art galleries

 Hotel prices are competitive, and range from about $50 to several hundred dollars – but to get the best deal, stay at a hostel.
-The Denver International Youth Hostel is located only five minutes by foot from downtown, and costs only $19 per bed, per night.
-Even closer to downtown is the AAE 11th Avenue Hotel & Hostel, which offers rates of $19/bed, per night, or private rooms for $43/night.
+The AAE 11th Avenue Hotel & Hostel, which offers rates of $19/bed, per night, or private rooms for $43/night.

 See & Do

 A variety of activities await:

 - One of the most well-known attractions in Denver are the breweries